Variational formulations of transport phenomena on combinatorial meshes: Exterior calculus variational formulations

-\end{discussion} \begin{remark} In heat transfer the volumetric capacity is the volumetric heat capacity; in charge transport the volumetric capacity is the volumetric capacitance; in mass and volume transport the potentials are already the densities of the extensive quantities and so the respective volumetric capacities are not presented (they are identically $1$). \end{remark} \begin{discussion}[Drivers for flow] The most common transport mechanisms of physical properties are diffusion and advection, which we will assume to be present in our model. \begin{enumerate} \item Diffusion is the spontaneous transport of $A$ from regions with higher potential to neighbouring regions with lower potential.
+\end{discussion} \begin{remark} In mass transfer the potential is the mass density, so no volumetric capacity is present (it is given by the number $1$).
+In heat transfer, charge transport and fluid flow through porous media the volumetric capacities are volumetric heat capacity, volumetric capacitance, and compressibility respectively. \end{remark} \begin{discussion}[Drivers for flow] The most common transport mechanisms of physical properties are diffusion and advection, which we will assume to be present in our model. \begin{enumerate} \item Diffusion is the spontaneous transport of $A$ from regions with higher potential to neighbouring regions with lower potential.
 The driver for diffusive flow is the potential difference.
 The \newterm{diffusive flow rate} is expressed by the pseudo-form

 \item Advection is the bulk transport of $A$ caused by the some prescribed volumetric flow rate, which is the driver for advective flow.
 The \newterm{advective flow rate} is expressed by the pseudo-form